simopt-admin/simopt/simopt/docs/contNews.rst

 In this particular problem, a vendor orders a fixed quantity of liquid, assigned random variable :math:`x`, at the beginning of each working day to be sold to customers throughout the day.
 The quantity of liquid ordered has a cost to the vendor, :math:`c`, and a price at which the vendor sells it to the customer, :math:`s`.
-At the end of the day, if there is a quantity of liquid that has not been sold, it can be salvaged at a price, :math:`w`.
+At the end of the day, if there is a quantity of liquid that has not been sold, it canpython be salvaged at a price, :math:`w`.
 The demand each day can be determined by a Burr Type XII distribution, it is denoted by :math:`D` and contains the parameters, alpha and beta.
 The Burr Type XII Distribution can have values that range anywhere from :math:`[0,∞)` and it also has a cumulative distribution function that is represented by the equation, :math:`F(x) = 1 - (1-x^α)^{-β}` where :math:`x, α,` and :math:`β` are all positive.
 There is a simulation that can